 422 | Unprocessable Entity | Misconfigured or incorrect value.
 Some examples: incompatible search filters, malformed query string, invalid pagination parameters etc. |

-422 | Missing Organization ID | Enter a valid Organization ID as a query parameter or in the header. |
+422 | Missing Organization ID | Enter a valid organization ID as a query parameter or in the header. |

 422 | Unprocessable Entity | Enter a valid query parameter. |